Kesin11/gh-actions-scanner/README.md

 ## Create Custom rule

-To create a custom rule, implement a function that follows the `RuleFunc` interface defined in [src/rules/types.ts](./src/rules/types.ts) then push to some repository or publish to npm/jsr.
+To create a custom rule, implement a function that follows the `RuleFunc` interface defined in [src/rules/types.ts](./src/rules/types.ts), then push it to a repository or publish it to npm/jsr.
 You can then import your custom rule from the configuration file.

 ## Development